aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

 - Global Thread dispatcher
 - Every slice have their own data cache and interface to access DRAM.
+- GPU RAM bandwidth: from DRAM to cache, depending on the number of RAM interface lanes and frequency.

 ## Slice
 The Intel processor graphics gen9 slice, containing three subslices for a total of 24 EUs.
 The slice adds supporting L3 cache, shared local memory, atomics, barriers, and other fixed function units.